-Carter is listed as a “expert reviewer” of the Independent Summary for Policymakers (ISPM), essentially a critical review of the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.
+Carter was an “expert reviewer” of the Independent Summary for Policymakers (ISPM), essentially a critical review of the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report.

 The ISPM is published by the industry-supported Fraser Institute which received over $60,000 from ExxonMobil and which is also financially-supported by several tobacco companies including Philip Morris and British American Tobacco.

-- Global Warming Policy Foundation - Academic Advisory Council member. <
+- Global Warming Policy Foundation — Past Academic Advisory Council member. <

-- International Climate Science Coalition - Chief Science Advisor.
+- International Climate Science Coalition — Previous Chief Science Advisor.

-- Science and Public Policy Institute - adviser.
+- Science and Public Policy Institute (SPPI) — Past Science Adviser.

-- European Institute for Climate and Energy - Advisory Board member.
+- European Institute for Climate and Energy — Past Advisory Board member.

-- Australian Climate Science Coalition - Scientific Advisory Panel member.
+- Australian Climate Science Coalition — Past Scientific Advisory Panel member.